Tightrope Media Systems, Inc.

 3. Fees and Payment Terms

-Upon the expiration of the Trial Period for the Carousel Cloud Software , Customer will be charged fees for the subscription plan chosen during the account registration process.
-Subscription fees vary according to the term, a base fee, the number of concurrent digital signage players that the Customer is authorized to use, and other options.
+At the start of the Carousel Cloud Software subscription term, Customer will be charged fees for the subscription plan chosen during the account registration process.
+Fees vary according to the subscription term, the base subscription fee, the number of concurrent digital signage players that the Customer is authorized to use, and other options.
 A “player” is the application software that displays content on an individual monitor or display device (hereafter, a “Player”).

 Monthly Carousel Cloud subscriptions renew automatically unless Customer notifies Tightrope of its election to terminate the subscription at least 10 days prior to expiration.
 Annual subscriptions automatically renew for an additional 1-year term unless Customer notifies Tightrope of its election to terminate the subscription at least 30 days prior to expiration.